All articles

 According to aggregated 2025 event-industry benchmarks cited across trade press, roughly 74.5% of event planners run hybrid formats and 63% are increasing virtual investment.
 No single primary-research survey covers this full population, so the number should be read as a directional aggregator signal rather than a hard measurement.

-Despite virtual’s growth, in-person retains the top-of-mind position for more than half of B2B marketers.
+Despite virtual’s growth, in-person programs retain a direct attribution line to revenue for more than half of B2B marketers.
 This is the cleanest signal in the data that hybrid and virtual complement in-person rather than replace it.

 Event Technology and AI Adoption